Diagnosis of Diarrhea

 Hydrogen breath test

-To find out if a food intolerance or allergy is causing your diarrhea, your doctor may ask you to avoid foods with lactose, carbohydrates, wheat, or other ingredients to see whether your diarrhea responds to a change in diet.
+Your doctor may ask you to avoid foods with certain ingredients to see whether your diarrhea responds to a change in diet.

 Endoscopy

-Your doctor may use endoscopy to look inside your body to help find the cause of your diarrhea.
-Endoscopic procedures include
+Your doctor may use endoscopy to view the inside of your digestive tract and help find your cause of diarrhea.
+Endoscopy tests may include